saltict/availproject.github.io/docs/clash-of-nodes/challenges.md

 :::caution Ensure you follow the rules and guidelines

+Please find the associated Terms and Conditions [<ins>here</ins>](https://docs.google.com/document/d/1AGYVSarF6-oot_4zG0Re8TDCQ1Vb991nfP1yR8Iim_I/edit).

-Please make sure to read and adhere to the established rules and guidelines for the Clash of Nodes campaign, available [<ins>here</ins>](/docs/clash-of-nodes/rules.md) This will ensure a fair and enjoyable experience for all participants.
+Please also make sure to read and adhere to the established rules and guidelines for the Clash of Nodes campaign, available [<ins>here</ins>](/docs/clash-of-nodes/rules.md) This will ensure a fair and enjoyable experience for all participants.